KudaChan/KudaChan/README.md

 ## Hi there!

-My name is [Your Name] and I'm a passionate aspiring developer embarking on a learning journey to become a **Full-Stack MLOps Data Scientist**.
+My name is Chandan Kumar and I'm a passionate aspiring developer embarking on a learning journey to become a **Full-Stack MLOps Data Scientist**.
 While I'm still at the starting line, I'm eagerly acquiring skills and building exciting projects that showcase my progress. ️

 **Currently, I'm focused on:**